 Powered by a single 18V LXT Lithium-Ion battery, the runtime of the Makita DUB184Z varies based on the battery’s amp-hour (Ah) rating and the selected power setting.
 With a 5.0Ah battery, users can expect approximately 10-13 minutes of continuous operation at full power, extending to around 30 minutes for intense blowing, or even up to 80 minutes on the lowest setting.
 For those already invested in the Makita LXT ecosystem, this means seamless integration with existing batteries and chargers.

-It’s important to note that for larger yards or extensive clean-up sessions, having multiple charged batteries on hand is recommended to avoid interruptions.
+For larger yards or extensive clean-up sessions, having multiple charged batteries on hand is recommended to avoid interruptions.
 Makita’s 18V LXT batteries are known for their fast charge times, with a 5.0Ah battery typically recharging in about 45 minutes, minimizing downtime.
 The electronic controls of the brushless motor optimize battery energy use, potentially offering up to 50% longer run time per charge compared to non-brushless tools.

 A person using a Makita 18V LXT leaf blower to clear dry leaves from a paved driveway, showing its lightweight and ergonomic design.